sopra-fs22-group-36/screw-your-neighbor-server/README.md

 ### Game Logic (side effects)
 The game logic was mainly part of the EventHandlers.
 They implemented so-called side effects which were triggered by certain database interactions.
-Spring ApplicationListener listens to creating, saving and deleting events and executes then the logic with the corresponding annotation (e.g. a method with the `@HandleAfterSave` annotation is executed after the update of an entity).
+Spring ApplicationListener listens to database creating, saving and deleting events and executes then the logic with the corresponding annotation (e.g. a method with the `@HandleAfterSave` annotation is executed after the update of an entity).